stillbigjosh/kube-reaper/README.md

 # kube-reaper

-Kubernetes RBAC attack path scanner.
+Kubernetes RBAC attack path mapper.
 It finds what your identity can do, flags dangerous permissions, and chains them into multi-step paths to cluster compromise.

 Built for red teamers and penetration testers.